 Students are introduced to the law of property as well as to the various types of property transactions and related matters.
 Topics covered include contracts, mortgages, leases, deeds, title searches, and recording statutes.
 Students learn to prepare sample real estate closing documents.
 The course also examines the role of the paralegal, the Code of Professional Ethics, and other related standards of proper conduct.

-Pre-requisites: ENG 101 with a minimum grade of C or TRANSFERRED ENG 101 with a score of 988 or Transf.
+Pre-requisites: ENG 101 with a minimum grade of C or TRANSFERRED ENG 101 with a score of 889 or Pre-reg.
+Eng 101 waiver only with a score of 906 or COLLEGE DEGREE with a score of 988 or Transf.
 Eng 101 Mth 100 with a score of 999